-- 1. Each employee may cash-out up to eighty (80) hours of any unused leave hours accrued at the beginning of the fiscal year, provided the employee retains an accrued leave balance of at least forty (40) hours in their leave bank.
-Compensation for such cash-out of unused accrued leave hours will be based on the employee's existing salary at the time the request is made. - 2.
-Further, each employee may direct that all or any portion of the allowed cash-out amount be used to buy benefits offered under the Flexible Benefit Program.
+1. During the month of December, an employee may elect to convert up to eighty (80) hours of any unused leave hours accrued or contribute the value of the cash payment to their existing 457 plan up to the legally allowed maximum and with proper notice, provided the employee retains an accrued leave balance of at least forty (40) hours in their leave bank.
+Compensation for such cash-out of unused accrued leave hours will be based on the employee's existing salary at the time the request is made.
+In order to cash-out unused leave hours, an employee must make an irrevocable election (i.e., pre-designation) during the month of December, specifying the total number of hours to be cashed-out from next year's leave accrual.
+During the calendar year following the pre-designation, an employee may choose an increment to cash out in April and/or July.
+If no cash-out occurs in April and/or July and/or any balance of the pre-designated amount remains, said amount will be cashed out in December.
+If the employee does not have the vacation hours available to satisfy the amount pre-designated for the cash-out, the employee will be precluded from making an irrevocable election and cashing-out the following calendar year.

+2. Further, each employee may direct that all or any portion of the allowed cash-out amount be used to buy benefits offered under the Flexible Benefit Program.